aigrc/aigrc/README.md

 Most AI governance today is **documentation theater**.

-Organizations build AI agents fast, write compliance documents later, and scramble at audit time.
+Organizations build AI solutions and agents fast, write compliance documents later, and scramble at audit time.
 The evidence of what an AI system *actually did* is never collected at the moment of lowest cost — which is creation.
 We call this the **Truth Tax**: the compounding cost of retroactively verifying AI system behavior.

 Three things are true about AI governance that most governance tools ignore: